krcb197/PeakRDL-python/docs/generated_package.rst

 allows accesses the chip.
 However, it can also be interfaced to a simulation of the device.

-In order to operate the register abstraction layer requires the following:
+In order to operate the register abstraction layer typically requires the following:

-- A callback for a single register write
+- A callback for a single register write, this not required if there is no writable register in the register abstraction layer
-- A callback for a single register read
+- A callback for a single register read, this not required if there is no writable register in the register abstraction layer

+In addition the register abstraction layer can make use of block operations where a block of the address space is read in a single transaction.
+Not all drivers support these

 The examples of these two methods are included within the generated register access layer package so that it can be used from the console: